MM-Ego: Towards Building Egocentric Multimodal LLMs for Video QA: Experiments

 As expected, after removing the language-biased questions, the accuracy of all three models drops significantly to a more reasonable level.
 The performance decline is notably more pronounced in the ``Medium" and ``Long" classes compared to the ``Short" class.
 For example, the average accuracy of LLaVA-OV across the three classes (short, medium, and long) drops from 65.45 to 47.32.
 The decrease in the ``Short" class is 17.04, in the ``Medium" class is 17.93, and in the ``Long" class is 19.43.
 Despite this, we still observe improvements in MDA after training with SFT data generated by our \modelname data engine~(\textbf{+8.65}) and applying our Memory Pointer Prompting method~(\textbf{+13.95}).
 These results demonstrate the effectiveness of our approach even after considering language bias.

 To better understand the capability of \modelname, we compare its performance with state-of-the-art video MLLMs on \benchname and prevalent large-scale video QA benchmarks, including the long egocentric video understanding benchmark EgoSchema~\citep{mangalam2023egoschema} and the Internet-video-based long-video understanding benchmark Video-MME~\citep{fu2024videomme}.
 The results are shown in Table~\ref{tab:public_bench}.
 On \benchname, GPT-4o is evaluated using 32 uniformly sampled frames from the videos, while other models follow their respective official inference settings.
 The MDA on \benchname is computed using the debiased subsets used in Table~\ref{tab:ego_mem_main_results}.
 Notably, \modelname exhibits the highest performance on \benchname, particularly in the `Medium' and `Long' classes.
-On the EgoSchema benchmark, our model achieves a substantial performance gain of \textbf{+8.18} over the previous state-of-the-art open-source model, underscoring the effectiveness of both our data and model design for egocentric understanding.
-Additionally, on the challenging Internet video understanding Video-MME benchmark, our model is on par with the leading model of similar parameter size.
+On the EgoSchema benchmark, our model achieves a substantial performance gain of \textbf{+8.18} over the previous state-of-the-art open-source model (``LLaVA-NeXT-Video-32B-Qwen''), underscoring the effectiveness of both our data and model design for egocentric understanding.
+Additionally, on the challenging Internet video understanding Video-MME benchmark, our model is on par with the leading model of similar parameter size although our data mixture is less diverse compared with~\citep{li2024llavaov}.
 These results showcase \modelname's capability in egocentric video understanding while preserving its general video comprehension abilities.